IBM/anomaly-prediction-streams-singlestore-cp4d/README.md

 # Detect anamolies in streaming IoT data using EventStreams and Singlestore database on Cloud Pak for Data

-In this code pattern, you will see how to detect anamolies in IoT event streams using IBM Event Streams and IBM Cloud Pak for Data with [Singlestore](https://www.singlestore.com/) database.
+In the chemical research plant, the containers containing various chemicals under study are required to be maintained within certain threshold.
+In our case the minimum temperature threshold is 27°F and maximum threshold is 30°F. In this code pattern, you will learn how to detect anamolies in IoT event streams using IBM Event Streams and IBM Cloud Pak for Data with [Singlestore](https://www.singlestore.com/) database.
+You will also learn how to predict the container temperatures for future days and detect on which day would the container cross the threshold.